 “Wait.
 Did you remember to vote?”

-“Well, you should.
+“Well, you should be.
 The things they do in Washington and in the state capitol have a direct impact on your life.
-And there are so many more opportunities to vote now that we have one-year presidential terms.”
+And there are so many more opportunities to vote now—”

 “Well, you’d better figure it out soon—the deadline is midnight.
 You want me to tell you who I voted for.”